yuyokk/yuyokk.github.io/resume.md

 **Technologies used**

-JavaScript, HTML/HTML5, CSS/CSS3, Wordpress, Bootstrap.
+Wordpress, Bootstrap, JavaScript, HTML/HTML5, CSS/CSS3.

 **Some of projects**